You’ll Wish You Knew This Sooner! 7 Smart DIY Ideas At Home

 • Small scraps of flat bar

-1. Position the first part against a square and tack a tab where the stop should be.
+1. Position the first part against a square and mark where the stop should sit.

-3. Label stops for different part lengths or angles to avoid confusion.
+3. Label stops for different part lengths or angles so you do not mix them up.

 Tips

-• Make removable stop blocks for quick changes between jobs.
+• Make removable stop blocks when you switch between jobs often.

-• For angled stops, grind a chamfer into the tab so the part seats snugly.
+• Grind a chamfer into angled stops so the part seats snugly.

 Welded stop tab on a fixture to locate parts for repeated cuts